datagrok-ai/public/help/access/databases.md

 :::

-If you want to persist a specific layout or create a dynamic dashboard, you can share query results as a project.
+If you want to persist a specific layout, create a dynamic dashboard, or assign access permissions to specific groups or users, you can share query results as a project.
 First, you need to [upload the project](#creating-views-for-query-results).
 Then, locate the desired project in **Data** > **Projects** and right-click it to share.
 To learn more about access privileges, see [Access control](#access-control).

 ## Access control